talgoldfus/ESPN-Score-Board/scoreBoard/README.md

 B)Cd into the scoreBoard folder and run npm install ($ npm install).

-C)Once npm install has ended run the tests run the npm test command ($ npm test ).
+C)Once npm install has ended to run the tests simply type the npm test command in the console ($ npm test ).

 D)To see the Scoreboard start the npm server ($ npm start).
 If the browser hasn't opened automatically open your browser in http://localhost:3000/